MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 [!INCLUDE [preview-note](../includes/feature-preview-note.md)]

 ## Overview

 The Microsoft Fabric REST API provides service endpoint for the CRUD operation of a Fabric item.
-This artical is to showcase the notebook available REST APIs and the usage.
+This article is to showcase the notebook available REST APIs and the usage.

 With the notebook public APIs, data engineers/data scientists can automate their own pipelines and establish CI/CD conveniently and efficiently.
 Also make it easy for users to manage and manipulate Fabric notebook items and integrate notebook with other tools and systems.